About the St. George campus

 While the campus offers more than enough facilities, study spaces, coffee shops and fascinating escapes, most students venture off campus frequently and enjoy the vibrancy and diversity of the city’s arts, culture, sports and nightlife.

 Our campus is also home to a bounty of student services.
-We provide career and academic counselling through the Career Centre and the Academic Success Centre, and mental and physical health care through our Health Service and Counselling and Psychological Services.
+We provide career and academic counselling through the Career Centre and the Academic Success Centre, and mental and physical health care through Health & Wellness.
 Students of all backgrounds and faiths can connect through a number of offices and centres, such as the Centre for International Experience, the Multi-faith Centre for Spiritual Study and Practice, the Sexual & Gender Diversity Office and First Nations House.
-We even help students find accommodations through our Student Housing Service and give students with families guidance at our Family Care Office.
+We even help students find accommodations through our Housing Services and give students with families guidance at our Family Care Office.

-This combination of state-of-the-art offerings and rich, colourful traditions is what makes the St. George campus so exceptional.
-There’s truly something for everyone here, so step away from your studies once in a while to engage in the new world at your doorstep and take some time to discover the amenities, people, stories and secrets of St. George.
+This combination of state-of-the-art offerings and rich, colourful traditions is what makes the campus so exceptional.
+There’s truly something for everyone here, so step away from your studies once in a while to engage in the new world at your doorstep and take some time to discover the amenities, people, stories and secrets of the St. George campus.

 An architectural guide to U of T by Professor Larry Richards, an architect, administrator and teacher who has done much to advance the cause of the beautiful, the useful and the meaningful — all via bricks and mortar.

-This soft-cover guide to U of T includes information for undergraduate students on services, resources, policies, learning strategies, getting involved and other opportunities.
+This soft-cover guide to U of T includes information for undergraduate students on services, resources, getting involved and other opportunities.